 In some cases, virtual meetings may even trump face-to-face meetings.
 Thanks to virtual meetings, businesses can save both time and money while also increasing productivity.
 Studies show that in recent decades, in-person meetings have gotten longer - negatively impacting employee happiness and productivity.
 In contrast, researchers studying remote workforces at Microsoft discovered a positive new development: the rise of the 30-minute meeting .

 With that in mind, it comes as no surprise that companies are increasingly going hybrid or even fully remote - some analysts believe that by 2025, 70% of us will work remotely at least one week per month.
 However, virtual meetings aren't foolproof.
 In fact, they can quickly become a waste of time if business managers take attendees' attention for granted.

-If you want to get the most out of your remote team, keep reading to learn the best practices for virtual meetings.
+If you want to get the most out of your team's remote work, keep reading to learn the five best practices for virtual meetings.

 1. Choose the right virtual meeting platform

-When it comes to virtual meeting platforms, there are a ton of options for businesses to choose from.
-So, when picking an online meeting tool, make sure to ask yourself the following questions:
+When it comes to virtual meeting platforms, there are a ton of options for businesses to choose from, including Zoom, Microsoft Teams, Google Hangouts, RemoteHQ, etc. So, when picking an online meeting tool, make sure to ask yourself the following questions:

 a.
 Is it easy to use?

 Don't assume that your team will know their way around your chosen virtual meeting tool.
 Issues with software installation, logging in to a meeting, or getting muted by mistake are still too common and can make virtual meetings more frustrating than they need to be.
 The simpler a virtual meeting tool is to use, the less time you'll have to spend troubleshooting it.

 RemoteHQ, for example, is fully browser-based, which means that team members don't need to install any additional software onto their devices to join a virtual meeting or collaborate with their colleagues.
 Guests can enter without signing up and entering their information.